vocalpy/crowsetta/doc/index.md

 - Convert your annotations into a format that's needed to train machine learning models

 <h3>Who would want to use crowsetta?</h3>
-Anyone that works with animal vocalizations or other bioacoustics data that is annotated in some way.
+Anyone that works with animal sounds or other bioacoustics data that is annotated in some way.
 Maybe you are a neuroscientist trying to figure out how songbirds learn their song, or why mice emit ultrasonic calls.
 Or maybe you're an ecologist studying dialects of finches